Bam92/abelmbula/content/blog/sum-array/index.md

 https://codepen.io/bam92/pen/rNVKJby

 ## -3- Using for...of
 `for...of` lets us iterate over an array, so we can make use of it to get the sum of an array.
-As we keep the same style of fucntions above, let copy and adjust.
+As we keep the same style of functions above, let copy and adjust.

 ```js
 function sumArray(array) {